Daniel Pineda (fighter): Return to the UFC

 A urine sample Pineda produced on fight night tested positive for amphetamine, a banned substance under the NAC rules.
-As a result, Pineda was handed a nine-month suspension Wednesday, retroactive to the positive test.
+As a result, Pineda was handed a nine-month suspension in September 2021, retroactive to the positive test.
 He was also fined a total of $2,554.38, accounting for the violation and subsequent legal fees.

 Pineda was scheduled to face Jamall Emmers on May 14, 2022, at UFC on ESPN 36.
-However, the bout was scrapped in late April due to unknown reasons.
+However, the bout was scrapped in late April for unknown reasons.

-Pineda is scheduled to face Tucker Lutz on March 25, 2023, at UFC on ESPN 43.
+Pineda faced Tucker Lutz on March 25, 2023, at UFC on ESPN 43.
+He won the fight via a guillotine choke submission in the second round.
+This win earned him the Performance of the Night award.

+Pineda faced Alex Caceres on June 3, 2023, at UFC on ESPN 46.
+He lost the fight via unanimous decision.
+The win earned Pineda his first Fight of the Night bonus award.

+Pineda was scheduled to face Khusein Askhabov on October 7, 2023, at UFC Fight Night 229.
+However on September 11, Askhabov has been arrested after being connected to the kidnap and torture in Thailand and the bout was cancelled.

+Pineda faced Nathaniel Wood on July 27, 2024, at UFC 304.
+He lost the fight by unanimous decision.

+Pineda faced Darren Elkins on October 19, 2024, at UFC Fight Night 245.
+He lost the fight by unanimous decision and retired from mixed martial arts competition after the bout.
+This fight earned him another Fight of the Night award.

 Personal life

-Pineda and his wife have a daughter, Olivia (born 2020).
+Pineda and his wife have a daughter born in 2020.